moodyMayank/Interview-Questions-Frontend-Development/CSS/Questions-Advanced.md

 - Differentiate between the use of ID selector and class selector?
 - Explain the CSS float property and how and where to use it?
 - What are pseudo Elements?

+- can you tell me about different positioning in CSS?
+- How is a stacking context created in CSS ?
+- can you talk about CSSOM?